sa3664/Group3_TrainTicketingSystem/README.md

 - Hibernate - A full Object Relational Mapper (ORM).
 This is what powers our Repository pattern.
 (However, this kind of abstraction is not without it's issues.
 See [here](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).)

-- Java Servlet Pages (JSP) - This provides server-side templating so our controllers can respond directly with HTML.
-This is the easiest way to get started.
-You are free to switch to a more modern templating system like Thymeleaf or switch entirely to a Single-Page Application like React or Angular for your frontend.
-Its up to you.
-But however you proceed, you will probably have to use JS at some point to make AJAX calls.
+- Thymeleaf - We are using one of the modern templating system like Thymeleaf in our project.
+We are also using JS in some of the files.

-- Twitter Bootstrap - The current HTML index.html is written using [Bootstrap](https://getbootstrap.com/docs/4.4/)'s styling.
-Bootstrap is an easy way to create a professional looking website.
+- Twitter Bootstrap - We are using Bootstrap [Bootstrap](https://getbootstrap.com/docs/4.4/)'s in all our HTML(Thymeleaf) files .

 ## Vocab